NidhiKchauhan/NLP-and-Language-Model-in-Medical-Domain/README.md

 # Medical-Abstracts-TC-Corpus
 This repository contains a medical abstracts dataset, describing 5 different classes of patient conditions.
 The dataset can be used for text classification.

+Abstract: This study addresses the pressing need for efficient text classification within the medical domain by applying advanced deep learning and natural language processing (NLP) techniques to categorize medical abstracts.
+This study focuses on the Medical-Abstracts-TC-Corpus dataset and evaluates various cutting-edge models to build a robust approach for medical text categorization to enhance patient care and clinical outcomes.
+The methodologies implemented include a baseline model utilizing Multinomial Naive Bayes with TF-IDF, followed by more advanced architectures such as Long Short-Term Memory (LSTM) networks, Convolutional Neural Networks (CNNs), and transformer-based models including BioBERT, XLNet, and RoBERTa.
+The BioBERT demonstrated the highest accuracy of 58.96% and F1-score of 63.34, indicating its superior performance.
+The study also pioneers using Explainable AI (XAI) approaches like LIME and SHAP to improve model interpretability and reliability for clinical use by revealing the factors that influence classification decisions.
+This study not only advances medical text classification methodologies but also underscores the importance of model transparency and interpretability in medical decision-making processes.
 Summary of the medical abstracts dataset: